 (a) Similar to New Connections, the old 'Adds & Alts' Service Order process has been replaced and the activities are now covered by the various Service Orders for Metering Service Works and Supply Service Works.
-The Supply Service Works - Supply Alteration is not required in South Australia. shows the original Adds and Alts Sub-Type and the replacement transaction(s):
+The Supply Service Works - Supply Alteration is not required in South Australia.
+Error!
+Reference source not found. shows the original Adds and Alts Sub-Type and the replacement transaction(s):

-Table 2 Table 2 : Comparison of old Add/Alts Subtype with new Service Orders Types
+Table 2 Comparison of old Add/Alts Subtype with new Service Orders Types